OpenSlides/OpenSlides/DEVELOPMENT.md

     $ make run-dev

-(This command won't run without sudo, or without having set up Docker to run without studo - see their documentation)
+(This command won't run without sudo, or without having set up Docker to run without sudo - see their documentation)

 You can access the services independently using their corresponding ports or access the full stack on